 There are several actions you can take to prevent getting caught up in destructive workplace gossip:

 - Change the subject: If you find yourself in a conversation that is heading in a negative direction, tactfully change the subject.
 Start talking about the ballgame or movie you watched the night before, or ask about everyone’s plans for the weekend.
 If you can’t move the topic to another track, politely excuse yourself and tell everyone you need to get back to work.

-- Say something positive: You can deflect negative gossip by making a positive statement about the person being attacked.
+- Say something positive: You can deflect negative gossip by making a positive statement about the attacked person.
 For example, mention a time when the person did a favor for another team member or took up some of the slack when the department was shorthanded.

 - Address the lead perpetrator: A group of gossipers typically has a “ringleader” who initiates the negative conversations and encourages others to join in.
 Try talking to this individual in a private site with specific examples of how their behavior disrupts the environment.

 - Talk to the boss: If it appears that the gossip is getting out of hand, you may need to present the situation to your supervisor.
-Most bosses want to know about circumstances that are negatively impacting team morale and productivity and will take appropriate steps to rectify the situation – while safeguarding your anonymity.
+Most bosses want to know about circumstances that negatively impact team morale and productivity and will take appropriate steps to rectify the situation – while safeguarding your anonymity.